KubeRocketCI/docs/docs/quick-start/integrate-argocd.md

           namespaceResourceWhitelist:
           - group: '*'
             kind: '*'
           # enable access only for specific git server.
-The example below 'edp' - it is namespace where KubeRocketCI is deployed
+The example below 'krci' - it is namespace where KubeRocketCI is deployed
           sourceRepos:
             - ssh://git@github.com:22/<github_account>/*
           # enable capability to deploy objects from namespaces
           sourceNamespaces:
-            - edp
+            - krci
       ```

       :::info